DrugowitschLab/structure-in-motion/README.md

 The software has been developed and tested for Python 3.8 on Linux Mint 20.3.
 Detailed requirements on software packages are provided in the file `requirements.txt`.
-Any modern desktop computer should be sufficient to run the code.
+Any modern desktop computer with 16GB+ of memory should be sufficient to run the code within one or two work days.

 ## Installation